 Many people are too busy in the morning to eat breakfast or just do not feel hungry.
 If you've been used to skipping breakfast, start with a little something each morning and work your way back to a healthy breakfast.
 A good way to break the habit of skipping breakfast is to make and drink fresh fruit or vegetable juices.
 Rehydrating the body with fresh, natural, and nourishing fluids will help you get a head start on a busy day.

 Try a juiced blend of fresh carrot, cilantro and zucchini, or fresh sweet grape, apple, or pear juice.
 Pick ripe sweet fruit.
 Orange juice is not recommended on an empty stomach because it is too acidic.
-Whichever fruit or vegetables you choose, fresh juice is always the best because it has prana or life giving energies.
+Whichever fruit or vegetables you choose, fresh juice is always the best because it has prana, or life giving energies.
 Also, the juice should ideally be at room temperature or slightly cool, never ice-cold.

 Ayurveda says that fruit in the morning is like gold.
 This is the best time of day to get the maximum nourishment from fruit.
-Cooked apples, eaten first thing in the morning, help to create "ojas" the final and most refined by-product of digestion.
+Cooked apples, eaten first thing in the morning, help to create ojas — the final and most refined by-product of digestion.
 Ojas contributes to enhanced vitality, strength, immunity, and overall well-being.

-Sweet juicy fruits are excellent cleansers -- they help to eliminate impurities from the body.
-According to Ayurveda, it is recommended that fruits be eaten first thing in the morning, 30 minutes before other breakfast items such as hot cereal.
+Sweet juicy fruits are excellent cleansers — they help to eliminate impurities from the body.
+According to ayurveda, it is recommended that fruits be eaten first thing in the morning, 30 minutes before other breakfast items such as hot cereal.

-The sole purpose of these newsletters is to provide information about the tradition of ayurveda.
-This information is not intended for use in the diagnosis, prevention or cure of any disease.
-If you have any serious, acute or chronic health concern, please consult a trained health professional who can fully assess your needs and address them effectively.
+The sole purpose of these articles is to provide information about the tradition of ayurveda.
+This information is not intended for use in the diagnosis, treatment, cure or prevention of any disease.
+If you have any serious acute or chronic health concern, please consult a trained health professional who can fully assess your needs and address them effectively.
 If you are seeking the medical advice of a trained ayurvedic expert, call or e-mail us for the number of a physician in your area.
 Check with your doctor before taking herbs or using essential oils when pregnant or nursing.